-FKA Twigs’ music has always been defined by physicality.
+FKA Twigs’ music has always been physical.
 On LP1, that physicality expressed itself as dominant, aggressive; on the M3LL155X EP, she toyed around with the idea of submission, what it feels like to be consumed.
 On her long-awaited sophomore album, MAGDALENE, that physicality is desperate, born out of a desire to serve and be wanted.
 Her former dominance has been tested and Twigs feels weak.
 It’s an important step in breaking down the perception of herself as an avatar for pure power, someone who is so intensely in control of her art, her body, her life.

 “I sometimes find that a certain type of enforced empowerment is very oppressive,” she said in a recent interview with Pitchfork.
 “I mean, I am powerful and independent — and incredibly vulnerable and sensitive.
 As a woman of color, this idea that I need to be a Nubian queen all the time is very stressful.
 I do find it problematic to always feel like your icons are always strong and always OK.
 If that is somebody’s idea of slaying in this time, it’s wildly off the mark.”